-Payables and accruals are carried at cost, which is the fair value of the consideration to be paid in the future for goods and services received.
+Other liabilities are carried at cost, which is the fair value of the consideration to be paid in the future for goods and services received.

-(m) Impairment of non-financial assets
+(j) Impairment of non-financial assets

 The carrying amounts of the Bank's non-financial assets are reviewed at each reporting date to determine whether there is any indication of impairment.
 If any such indication exists for any asset, then that asset's recoverable amount is estimated.